lumosan/ml2017-projects/README.md

 ## 1. File hierarchy

 The different files are organized like in the tree structure below.
-The two main folders, `scripts` and `data`, separate the our code from our resources.
-Inside `scripts`, the `custom_methods` folder contains all the auxiliary functions our script, `run.py`, needs.
+The two main folders, `scripts` and `data`, separate our code from our resources.
+The `custom_methods` directory, inside `scripts`, contains all the methods `run.py` depends on.

 ```
 .